Blorum/blorum/README.md

 - Lunatic Expert mode
   Ask you to config EVERY values and flags, takes an EXTREMELY long time, be sure if you want to use it.

-In the process of installation, if you typoed, you could input "back" to change the answer to previous quesition.
+In the process of installation, if you typoed, you could input `back` to change the answer to previous quesition.

 ## Documentations
 Documents about the Blorum and the whole Blorum project could be found under this repo